TomThorpe/UINavigationBarAdjustableTint/README.md

 Usage
 ---
+### Straight to the point.
+`TTUINavigationBarAdjustableTint` is just a subclass of UINavigationBar, with a property called `colourAdjustFactor` which you can set.
+The lower the number (down to 0) the darker the tint applied to the tintColour.
+Use `TTUINavigationBarAdjustableTint` where you would normally use UINavigationBar, set the `tintColour`, and `colourAdjustFactor` properties, and you're done.
+If that makes sense to you, you can stop reading now and get back to making your app!
+Otherwise, read on... :-)

 ### If you are using Interface Builder
 * Find your UINavigationBar in interface builder (if you are also using a UINavigationBarController, you might need to use the Document Outline window to find it.